pprosser-redhat/super-heroes/scaffolder-templates/super-heroes/README.md

 ## Quay repository setup

-Create a new quay repository called  quayadminsuperheroes-rest-heroes and make it public.
+Create a new quay repository called  quayadmin/superheroes-rest-heroes and make it public.

 ## Developer Hub Setup